MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   By terminal:
   - deactivating the endstops with command M211 S0 =>read result in console.
-    View the value on the display and enter the value in the Probe_Z_Offset with command "M851 Z-xx.xx" and finally store the parameters with command "M500".
+  - View the value on the display and enter the value in the Probe_Z_Offset with command "M851 Z-xx.xx"
-    Control your result of opérations by command "M503".
+  - finally store the parameters with command "M500".
-  Through a terminal,
+  - Control your result of operations by command "M503".

 ## 2.3.
 Bed Levelling
   **Perform a bed calibration ([**UBL**](https://marlinfw.org/docs/features/unified_bed_leveling.html))**